Red Flag Rules and Current Privacy Legislation

 - Under the Red Flags Rule, financial institutions and creditors must develop a written program that identifies and detects the relevant warning signs of identity theft.
 The program must also describe appropriate responses that would prevent and mitigate the crime and detail a plan to update the program.

 - The Red Flags Rule provide all financial institutions and creditors the opportunity to design and implement a program that is appropriate to their size and complexity, as well as the nature of their operations.

-- As federal and state legislation tighten and affect not only financial and credit businesses across America, it is imperative that all organizations conduct due diligence and take appropriate measures to ensure end-of-lifecycle documentation is properly destroyed and recycled.
+- As federal and state legislation tightens and affects not only financial and credit businesses across America, it is imperative that all organizations conduct due diligence and take appropriate measures to ensure end-of-lifecycle documentation is properly destroyed and recycled.

 A partner in compliance.

 According to the law, when using an outsourced document destruction company, financial organizations must use due diligence in selecting, managing and monitoring the service provider to ensure consumers’ private information is protected.
-PROSHRED®’s DOCUMENT DESTRUCTION AT YOUR DOOR provides one of the most secure, convenient, economical and environmentally conscious solution for being in compliance with current Red Flags Rule.
+PROSHRED®’s DOCUMENT DESTRUCTION AT YOUR DOOR provides one of the most secure, convenient, economical and environmentally conscious solutions for being in compliance with current Red Flags Rule.
 Call PROSHRED® at 1-87-PROSHRED® today.